SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 * When the analyzer has just been upgraded (because rule implementations could be smarter now)
 * When the rule is external

-As a consequence, it is possible that backdating will keep newly raised issues out of the New Code Period.
+As a consequence, it is possible that backdating will keep newly raised issues out of New Code.

 ## Automatic Issue Assignment